M.J. Murdock Charitable Trust

 John Jokela

-John joins the Trust having an extensive career in senior leadership and fiscal roles on business teams in nonprofit, faith-based and government sectors, including elected office.
-John brings nearly a decade of experience overseeing the financial records of the Blandin Foundation as well as more than seven years of grant compliance work for the Department of Community Services with Clark County.
-He has been a Certified Public Accountant since 1992 and holds a M.B.A. in finance and risk management.
-In his role with the Trust, John supports financial reporting, operational transactions and investment accounting.
+As Accounting Manager, John manages all accounting systems and processes, including cash flow oversight for operations, grantmaking, and investments; tax compliance; outreach with vendors, consultants, and grantees; and more.
+John joined the Trust with an extensive career in senior leadership and fiscal roles on business teams in nonprofit, faith-based, and government sectors, including elected office.
+He brings nearly a decade of experience overseeing the financial records of the Blandin Foundation as well as more than seven years of grant compliance work for the Department of Community Services with Clark County.
+He has been a Certified Public Accountant since 1992 and holds an M.B.A. in finance and risk management.

 Shannon Hendricks